European Audiovisual Observatory's Financial resources and activities

 - Ten issues of the IRIS electronic newsletter on legal developments across Europe;

-- Three issue of the IRIS Plus-series on issues at stake in the future reforms of the relevant European legal framework;
+- Three issue of the IRIS Plus-series on

-- LUMIERE VOD - directory of European films available on on-demand services in Europe;
+- LUMIERE VOD - directory of European films available on on-demand services in Europe.

 Department of legal Information Databases:

-- Conference in Brussels on Independent Productions.
+- The conference in Brussels on audiovisual services.